AI-generated

 Doctrines

-• Strict Construction of Tax Exemptions — Tax exemptions must be strictly construed against the taxpayer and liberally in favor of the state.
-The Court applied this principle in affirming the BIR's narrow interpretation of Section 103.
+• Strict Construction of Tax Exemptions — Tax exemptions are strictly construed against the taxpayer and liberally in favor of the state.
+Any doubt must be resolved in favor of the taxing authority.
+This canon of construction was pivotal in upholding the BIR's reclassification of copra.

-• Non-binding Nature of Prior Administrative Rulings — The Commissioner of Internal Revenue is not bound by the rulings of his predecessors, and the power to overrule prior decisions is inherent in the interpretation of laws.
+• Stare Decisis in Administrative Interpretations — An administrative agency is not bound by the interpretative rulings of its predecessors.
+The power to overrule prior decisions is inherent in the continuing interpretation of laws.

 Key Excerpts

-• "copra per se is not food, that is, it is not intended for human consumption.
-Simply stated, nobody eats copra for food."
+• "As the Solicitor General contends, 'copra per se is not food, that is, it is not intended for human consumption.
+Simply stated, nobody eats copra for food.'"

 Precedents Cited

 • Victorias Milling Co. v.
 Social Security Commission, 114 Phil.
-555 (1962) — Cited for the distinction between legislative rules and interpretative rules in administrative law.
+555 (1962) — Cited to illustrate the distinction between legislative and interpretative rules in administrative law.

 • Kapatiran ng mga Naglilingkod sa Pamahalaan ng Pilipinas, Inc. v.
-Tan, 163 SCRA 371 (1988) — Cited for sustaining the validity of the VAT system and the principle that reasonable classification does not violate equal protection.
+Tan, 163 SCRA 371 (1988) — Cited to sustain the validity of the VAT system and the reasonable classification of taxpayers.

 Provisions

-• Section 245 of the National Internal Revenue Code — Grants the Commissioner of Internal Revenue the power to make rulings or opinions in connection with the implementation of internal revenue laws, including rulings on the classification of articles for sales tax purposes.
+• Section 245, National Internal Revenue Code (NIRC) — Vests in the Commissioner of Internal Revenue the power to make rulings and opinions on the implementation of internal revenue laws, including classification of articles for tax purposes.
+This was the statutory basis for the BIR's authority to issue RMC No. 47-91.

-• Book VII, Chapter 2, Section 9 of the Administrative Code of 1987 — Provisions on public participation in the adoption of rules by administrative agencies.
+• Book VII, Chapter 2, Section 9, Administrative Code of 1987 — Provides for public participation in administrative rule-making.
+The Court distinguished this as applicable to legislative rules, not the interpretative rule in question.